ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

    * *EIC Smoothing Algorithm*: Smoothing of data points helps in increasing the signal/noise ratio.
 There are three algorithms provided for EIC smoothing:

-      (a) Savitzky-Golay: It preserves the original shape and features of the signal better than most other filters `(Learn more) <https://www.researchgate.net/publication/270819321_Smoothing_and_Differentiation_of_Data_by_Simplified_Least_Squares_Procedures>`_.
+      (a) *Savitzky-Golay*: It preserves the original shape and features of the signal better than most other filters `(Learn more) <https://www.researchgate.net/publication/270819321_Smoothing_and_Differentiation_of_Data_by_Simplified_Least_Squares_Procedures>`_.

-      (b) Gaussian: It reduces noise by averaging over the neighborhood with the central pixel having higher weight but successfully preserves sharp edges. `(Learn more) <https://people.csail.mit.edu/asolar/papers/pldi276-chaudhuri.pdf>`_.
+      (b) *Gaussian*: It reduces noise by averaging over the neighborhood with the central pixel having higher weight but successfully preserves sharp edges. `(Learn more) <https://people.csail.mit.edu/asolar/papers/pldi276-chaudhuri.pdf>`_.

-      (c) Moving Average: It takes the simple average of all points over time.
+      (c) *Moving Average*: It takes the simple average of all points over time.
 Signal behavior is not natural.
 Least preferred method for smoothing `(Learn more) <https://www.wavemetrics.com/products/igorpro/dataanalysis/signalprocessing/smoothing>`_.

    * *EIC Smoothing Window*: Number of scans used for fitting in the smoothing algorithm can be adjusted here.